Article Image

 Encourages innovation and efficiency

-Aligns individual performance with institutional goals
+Alignment of individual performance with institutional goals

 Limitations

-Subjectivity and bias in performance evaluation
+Subjectivity and bias in the evaluation of performance

-Risk of favoritism without transparency in criteria
+Risk of favouritism without criteria transparency

-3. Seniority-cum-Merit (Hybrid Model)
+3. Seniority and Merit (Hybrid Model)

-Balances stability (seniority) with performance (merit).
+Balances stability (seniority) with performance (merit)

-Promotes fairness while acknowledging competence.
+Promotes fairness while recognising competence.

 Example

-1. Fast-Track Promotions through Lateral Review Boards
+1. Fast-Track Promotions Through Lateral Review Boards

-2. Digitalization of Promotion-Related Records
+2. Digitalisation of Promotion-Related Records

 Promotion Criteria in Practice

-1. Annual Performance Appraisal Reports (APARs)
+1. Annual Performance Appraisal Reports

-Assessed by the reporting and reviewing officers.
+Assessed by reporting and reviewing officers.

-Weighted heavily in DPC deliberations.
+Heavy weighting in DPC deliberations.

-2. Departmental Promotion Committees (DPCs)
+2. Departmental Promotion Committees

-3. Vigilance Clearance and Integrity Certificate
+3. Vigilance Clearance and Certificate of Integrity

 Ensures that only officers with unblemished records are elevated.